ashbyca/scripts/README.md

 # Miscellaneous Scripts

 Collection of various scripts used to automate tasks, grouped by function.
-Each script is represented with a readme where approipriate.
+Each script is represented with a readme where appropriate.

 **Please note - these scripts aren't maintained anymore and your mileage may vary.**